Hearing Loss Treatment in Orange County, CA

 If you notice that your hearing isn’t as good as it used to be, don’t panic.
 It could be caused by NIHL, impacted ear wax, an ear infection, or some other source.
-An experienced Ear Nose and Throat doctor like those at Southern California Ear, Nose, & Throat will perform several tests to determine what is causing the issue.
+An experienced Ear Nose and Throat audiologist like those at Southern California Ear, Nose, & Throat will perform several tests to determine what is causing the issue.

 Southern California Ear, Nose, & Throat in Long Beach, Los Alamitos, Torrance, Newport Beach, and Huntington Beach, CA will be able to offer suggestions to prevent further hearing loss and may fit you with a hearing aid if necessary.
 For more information on hearing loss, contact the Southern California ENT office nearest you, or request an appointment through our secure online form.
 We have ENT clinics in Newport Beach, Huntington Beach, Los Alamitos, and Long Beach.